Enrique Bernales Ballesteros

-Enrique Martín Bernales Ballesteros (6 November 1940, in Lima – 24 November 2018) was a Peruvian scholar and politician.
+Enrique Martín Bernales Ballesteros (6 November 1940 – 24 November 2018) was a Peruvian scholar and politician.
 He was a member of the Peruvian Senate and the first UN Special Rapporteur on mercenaries.

 Bernales Ballesteros served as Principal Professor of Social Sciences at the Pontificia Universidad Católica del Perú (PUCP).
 He also served as the general secretary of the Revolutionary Socialist Party (PSR).

 Childhood and academic career

 Bernales Ballesteros was the son of Luis E. Bernales (director of Colegio Guadalupe) and Laura Ballesteros.
 Whilst his family was relatively wealthy, he grew up in the Barrios Altos.
 He went to school at Colegio La Salle for his primary and secondary education.
 He studied law at PUCP and Political Science at the University of Grenoble.
 During his three years as a student in Europe, he was molded in socialist thought.
 He obtained a degree in political science and a doctorate in law.
 In 1971 he was elected Dean of the Political Science faculty at PUCP.
 In 1975 he studied Methodology of Historical Investigation at universities in Paris, London and Madrid.